 To recap, you’ve replaced the “03” value (which means taskbar on the bottom) with “01” (which means taskbar on the top).
 When you’re done, click “OK.”

-Close Registry Editor, then either restart your PC, sign out and sign back in, or restart Windows Explorer.
+Close Registry Editor, and restart Windows Explorer.

 To restart Explorer, press Ctrl+Shift+Esc to open Task Manager, click “More Details” to view the full interface if necessary, and select the “Processes” tab.
 Locate “Windows Explorer” in the list, right-click it, and select “Restart.”